-History of Jazz LIBS410
+History of Jazz

-LIBS410 3 credits This class explores jazz from its roots to its most current forms.
+This class explores jazz from its roots to its most current forms.
 Hear the music, study its contributions, and explore the cultural patterns and trends that surround its development.
 Students will develop a comprehensive understanding of the history of jazz and the ways that jazz has influenced contemporary visual culture.

-Myths, Fairy Tales and Storytelling LIBS410 3 credits
+Legends, Fairy Tales, and Storytelling